Inexpressible Joy

 Still, A Time of Great Joy

 The first Christmas was not a time of plenty for Mary and Joseph.
-Rather, it was a time of unexpected, puzzling and troubling events.
+Rather, it was marked by unexpected, puzzling, and troubling events.
+Yet even so, it was a time of great joy.

-Jesus' birth was first announced to poor shepherds—not to the chief priests, who were unprepared to receive such tidings, nor to earthly kings, who were consumed by their quest for power.
+Jesus' birth was first announced to poor shepherds—not to the chief priests, who were unprepared to receive such tidings, nor to the earthly kings, who were consumed by their pursuit of power.

-Although awake and keeping watch over their flocks at night, the angel's sudden appearance took them by surprise.
-When the glory of the Lord shone around them, they were terrified.
+Although awake and keeping watch over their flocks at night, the angel's sudden appearance took them by surprise, and when the glory of the Lord shone around them, they were terrified.

 The Son is the radiance of God's glory and the exact representation of His being.
 Hebrews 1:3a